Skip to content

 Causative agent

 Adenoviruses are a group of viruses that infect the mucous membranes of humans.
-Depending on the serotypes of virus, they may cause respiratory illness and also diarrhoea, eye infection and rashes.
+They commonly cause respiratory illness, and can also cause gastroenteritis, eye infection and rashes depending on the serotypes of virus.
 The infection can occur all year round.

 Clinical features

-Symptoms caused by adenoviruses vary with the serotypes of virus, such as cough, runny nose, sore throat and fever in the respiratory tract; abdominal pain and diarrhoea in the gastrointestinal tract; and eye infection commonly known as 'red eye disease'.
+Patients infected with adenoviruses can present with a wide range of symptoms, such as fever, respiratory symptoms (e.g. cough, runny nose, sore throat), gastrointestinal symptoms (e.g. abdominal pain, diarrhoea), and eye infection commonly known as 'red eye'.
 Young children, elderly and immunocompromised patients are more susceptible to this infection.

 Mode of transmission

-The infection mainly spreads through droplets (e.g. by coughing or sneezing), direct contact with oro-nasal secretions of patients (e.g. by shaking hands or contact with contaminated surfaces), or ingestion of contaminated food or water; and may cause outbreaks of acute respiratory or eye infections in institutional settings such as schools and hospitals.
+Adenoviruses mainly spread through droplets (e.g. by coughing or sneezing), direct contact with oro-nasal secretions of patients (e.g. by shaking hands), indirect contact with contaminated surfaces, or ingestion of contaminated food or water.
+Outbreaks of respiratory or eye infections may occur in institutional settings such as schools and hospitals.

 Incubation period

-The incubation period is usually 2 - 14 days.
+The incubation period is usually 2 to 14 days.

 Management